What next for the Scottish Government after end of Bute House Agreement?

 The deal was scrapped by First Minister Humza Yousaf on Thursday.

-First Minister Humza Yousaf announced the powersharing deal between the SNP and the Greens has ended at his behest and his party will now rule as a minority administration.
+Scotland’s First Minister announced the powersharing deal between the SNP and the Greens has ended at his behest and his party will now rule as a minority administration.

 Here, the PA news agency goes over the agreement and what the end of it could mean.